 Tell a friend!
 Better yet, tell with your ski partners, or those you venture into the backcountry with, about the Recreate Responsibly winter edition guidelines.
 Help us spread this message and share your commitment to #RecreateResponsibly by using the hashtag on social media, and tag us, Visit Truckee-Tahoe on Facebook, Instagram, and Twitter.
 If we all work together, we can protect Truckee-Tahoe’s wild spaces and thriving communities for decades to come.

-Ski Well, Be Well, & Ski Kind
+Have Fun & Ski Kind

 Siobhan traveled the American West as a National Park Ranger before setting down roots in Truckee.
 Outdoor adventure is her bread and butter and most days you can find her skiing, trail running, or backpacking.
 Follow along with her adventures on Instagram @siokenney.